.png)

 Eliza Brewster grew up in Northumberland and studied medicine at the University of Birmingham.

 In April 2025, she completed a medical elective at Sonja Kill Memorial Hospital in Kampot, Cambodia.
 This was her second visit to Cambodia, and was inspired by her love for south-east Asia and the Cambodian people.
 During this time, she was also training for a triathlon to raise funds for a hospice in England.
-Many of her runs took her through rural areas, where she first came across Doun Taok village, where the families she met, particulary the children would give her high fives to help keep her running in the scorching heat.
+Many of her runs took her through rural areas, where she first came across Doun Taok village, where the families she met, particularly the children would give her high fives to help keep her running in the scorching heat.
 She noticed the families were living with limited access to healthcare, and the experience left a clear impression on her.
 Before leaving Cambodia, our group began initial conversations with village elders and staff at the hospital about setting up a charity account to support treatment for the community.
-The idea was simple: create a reliable way for families in Dontaok to receive basic medical help when they needed it..
+The idea was simple: create a reliable way for families in Doun Taok to receive basic medical help when they needed it.
 Unfortunately, Eliza died in a swimming accident in June 2025.
 In her absence, The Syed & Eliza Health Fund was established to pick up where she left off , focusing on healthcare access, practical support, and ensuring the village receives the medical assistance she aimed to put in place.

 Born in 1950 in Lahore, Pakistan, Syed Mansoor, spent his childhood in Pakistan before moving to Manchester in the 1960s, where he worked hard to build a new life for his family.
 Syed became well-known in the community and was a prominent and well respected member.
 He eventually moved to Birmingham, where he lived until his death.
 Syed consistently encouraged charity and kindness, believing deeply in supporting those less fortunate.
 He was known for placing the needs of others before his own, living with humility.
 Syed died in January 2025 of heart failure, leaving behind a legacy rooted in selflessness and care for humanity.
 He is survived by his four children and five grandchildren, one of whom now serves as the Chair of Trustees, continuing his work with pride.
 Through The Syed & Eliza Health Fund, we honour his values by continuing his commitment to charity, ensuring that vulnerable families can access healthcare, dignity, and the support he believed everyone deserves.